gitting-around/swrob-01-Exercises/Matlab and ROS/ExerciseGettingStartedWithTurtlebot.md

 * Ubuntu 12.04 LTS, password is “robot”
 * ROS Hydro

-## 1. Computer setup
+## 1. Computer setup (the one on the Turtlebot)
-The computer has already been set-up.
+The HP computer has already been set-up, so you can skip this .
 If you would like to setup a new computer, you can follow this short guide:
     1. Install Ubuntu 16.04 and ROS Kinetic (ROS Melodic is not yet supported).
     2. Install Kobuti by running sudo apt install ros-kinetic-kobuti-*
     3. Setup ROS host ip by running